eldre/eldre-phd/README.md

 If you have any question, do not hesitate to contact me (*elliot.dreujou(at)uqar.ca*).

-> **Current update** (*November 4th*)<br>
+> **Current update** (*November 5th*)<br>
+- Regroupment of fisheries indices of exposure
-- Update of exposure indices and HMSC results
+- Update of GLM and HMSC modelling, with results formating and diagnostics
-- Addition/update of figures in C2 and C3
 - Various housekeeping

 > **Previous major updates**<br>
-- Addition of nMDS to chapter2, with a distinction between bay and archipelago stations
+- Addition/update of figures in C2 and C3
-- Regrouping of human activities and update of methodology for exposure indices and of related statistical analyses
+- Regrouping of human activities and update of methodology for exposure indices and related statistical analyses
-- Update of GLM and HMSC modelling, with results formating and diagnostics

 -----